 You will not find happiness at work.

-Not if you follow the common cliched advice which circulates most business publications, self-help blogs, and psychology papers.
+Not if you follow the common cliched advice that circulates most business publications, self-help blogs, and psychology papers.

-Included in the same list above are two drastically more etherial pieces of advice:
+Included in the same list above are two drastically more ethereal pieces of advice:

 That final piece of advice, “Do something you love,” is appropriately the most dangerous.
 You’ve heard this platitude a thousand times in your life: